machinezone/IXWebSocket/README.md

 The examples folder countains a simple chat program, using a node.js broadcast server.

-Here is what the API looks like.
+Here is what the client API looks like.

 ```
 ix::WebSocket webSocket;